do-sch/budgie-monitor-brightness-applet/README.md

 sudo modprobe i2c_dev
 ```

-Test, if your monitor is capable of DDC/CI (you may have to enable a feature called DDC/CI in your monitor OSD settings):
+Test, if your monitor is capable of DDC/CI (you may have to enable a feature called DDC/CI in your monitor OSD):

 ```bash
 sudo ddcutil detect